osxmidi/LinVst/README.md

 Makefiles ending with ontop are for a standalone window version with an always ontop window.

-LinVst-Linux32bit-only.zip is for Linux 32bit only systems.
+LinVst-Linux32bit-only.zip contains makefiles for Linux 32bit only systems.